mnot/I-D/safe-hint/draft.md

 this information (or not).

-That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a preference to opt out of content that is commonly considered "objectionable" within the cultural context of the users of that site; usually (but not always) content that is unsuitable for minors.
+That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a desire to opt out of content that is commonly considered "objectionable" within the cultural context of the users of that site; usually (but not always) content that is unsuitable for minors.
 The "safe" preference ought not be used for other purposes; rather, a new preference ought to be minted.

-It is also important to note that the "safe" preference is not a reliable indicator that the end user is a child; other users might have a preference for unobjectionable content, and some children might browse without the preference being set.
+It is also important to note that the "safe" preference is not a reliable indicator that the end user is a child; other users might have a desire for unobjectionable content, and some children might browse without the preference being set.